-Sandyford no longer see patients for repeat Sayana injections.
-Sandyford staff facilitate self injecting on the first appointment, then issue a one year supply.
+Sandyford no longer sees patients for repeat Sayana injections.
+Sandyford staff can facilitate self-injecting on the first appointment, then issue a one year supply.
 However this would be dependent on the service it was commenced at.
-The client would be seen in a Nurse list.
+Client should be seen in a Nurse list.